 -You should only include discussion of the main point (thesis) and essential supporting points of the text.
 You will not be able to mention every detail or example the author uses.
 Use active reading to help you identify key words, identify the author’s claims, and locate important supporting points.

-–Summaries should be concise (which means to-the-point) and clear, correct, accurate, and accessible.
+–Summaries should be concise, which means to-the-point.
 You only have a short space to convey a lot of information (a pretty difficult task!), so every word you write is precious.
 If a word or sentence doesn’t help to summarize the text’s main points, then it doesn’t have a place in your summary.
 Instead of spending time repeating ideas, discussing something generally, or beating around the bush, be direct and clear.
 State the author’s main ideas and stay grounded in the particulars of the text itself.

 -Summaries should be written in the third person (she, he, it, her, him, its, they, them, their), not the first person (I, we, my, our, us, me) or second person (you, yours, yours).